 Before anything, I would like to begin with security first as it’s the most debatable and contentious topic among the three messaging services.
 So let’s start off with WhatsApp’s security model first in this battle against Telegram and Signal.

+It’s also noteworthy that even though all your communication on WhatsApp uses E2E encryption, the company does not encrypt backups (cloud and local).
 Also, it does not encrypt the metadata which is used to carry communication between two endpoints.
 This is one of the major criticisms of WhatsApp’s security model.
-While metadata does not allow anyone to read your messages, it lets authorities know whom and when you messaged someone and for how long.
-Anyway, as far as security is concerned, WhatsApp is well-guarded with end-to-end encryption and really outshines most of the competitors.
+While metadata does not allow anyone to read your messages, it lets authorities know whom and when you messaged someone, and for how long.

 While WhatsApp encrypts messages and calls (and that’s enough for most users), Signal goes one step further and encrypts the metadata too.
 In order to protect user privacy from all corners, Signal devised a new way to communicate between the sender and the recipient and it’s called Sealed Sender.
 Basically, with Sealed Sender, no one will be able to know — not even Signal — who is messaging whom, which is amazing.